ShurakaiSoft/NodeBeginner/NodeBeginner/README.md

 ## Usage
-It's a node application so use start node with:
+It's a node application, so run it with:

 `node index.js`